 4 Introduction to Extended Reality

+Editor's Note: Check remaining sections for properly using the terms defined here

 4.1 XR Terms and Definitions

 4.1.1 Different Types of Realities

 The scope of the present document is the introduction of eXtended Reality (XR) to 3GPP services and networks. eXtended Reality (XR) is an umbrella term for different types of realities as shown in Figure 4.1-1.
 The figure also shows different application domains of XR such as entertainment, healthcare, education, etc. The different terms are defined in the following, reusing and extending some definitions from TR26.918 [2].